 While 21.2 million Americans suffer from substance abuse disorders, only 11% of those individuals get the help they need.
-Once you are ready to seek treatment, Matthew’s Hope & Detox & Recovery can help.
+Once you are ready to seek treatment, Matthew’s Hope Detox and Recovery can help.
 You can learn about what to expect during detox and complete the admissions process 24/7.

 How Detox Works